Miners' Federation of Great Britain: Events

 Support for the mining industry to be nationalised grew between the wars and during World War II.
 At the onset of war, the MFGB and government discussed how best to ensure a supply of coal for the war effort.
 The miners' position was that they wanted the industry to be nationalised at the end of hostilities.
-It pressured the Labour Party into readmitting Ernest Bevin, who had been expelled for advocating a "popular front" with the far-left against the National Government.
+It pressured the Labour Party into readmitting Aneurin Bevan, who had been expelled for advocating a "popular front" with the far-left against the National Government.
 In 1941 an Essential Work Order was imposed on the mines.
 In 1942 proposals to merge all districts and local associations into a single miners' union were drafted.
 After the Labour government was elected in the 1945 general election, the passing of the Coal Industry Nationalisation Act 1946 meant all the industry's assets, rights and liabilities passed to the National Coal Board and the MFGB was reorganised into a single union, the National Union of Mineworkers.